|

 when we were alone.

-My parents never wanted me to act, and I know that they secretly
+My never wanted me to act, and I know that they secretly

 assumed it was a phase.
 Something I'd get out of my system and grow